View Document

 Part C - Risk Assessment

-(15) Each School will undertake risk assessments to identify and address the differing types of laboratory work to ensure simple activities adhere to basic requirements whilst complex undertakings are deeply considered and carefully planned for.
+(14) Each discipline will undertake risk assessments to identify and address the differing types of laboratory work to ensure simple activities adhere to basic requirements whilst complex undertakings are deeply considered and carefully planned for.

 1. Risk assessments for all laboratory operations will be completed and periodically reviewed.